airflow needs a home, ~/airflow is the default, # but you can lay foundation somewhere else if you prefer # (optional) export AIRFLOW_HOME=~/airflow # install from pypi using pip pip install apache-airflow # initialize the database airflow initdb # start the web server, default port is 8080 airflow 

-# airflow needs a home, ~/airflow is the default, # but you can lay foundation somewhere else if you prefer # (optional) export AIRFLOW_HOME=~/airflow # install from pypi using pip pip install airflow # initialize the database airflow initdb # start the web server, default port is 8080 airflow webserver -p 8080
+# airflow needs a home, ~/airflow is the default, # but you can lay foundation somewhere else if you prefer # (optional) export AIRFLOW_HOME=~/airflow # install from pypi using pip pip install apache-airflow # initialize the database airflow initdb # start the web server, default port is 8080 airflow webserver -p 8080

 Upon running these commands, Airflow will create the